stevenflesch/ring-to-android-tv/README.md

 ## Run as a Service

-In order to run `ring-to-android-tv` as a service, you'll need to install the `forever` npm package and edit your crontab to run the script at startup.
+In order to run `ring-to-android-tv` as a service, you'll need to install the `forever` and `forever-service` npm packages and edit your crontab to run the script at startup.
 Follow the directions below.

-1. Install [forever.js](https://github.com/foreversd/forever).
+1. Install [forever.js](https://github.com/foreversd/forever) and [forever-service.js](https://github.com/zapty/forever-service).
 In this example, we are installing it globally, which requires root priviledges.
-	> `sudo npm install forever -g`
+	> `sudo npm install forever forever-service -g`
 2. Navigate to script directory.
 	> `cd ring-to-android-tv/`
-3. Run forever with provided JSON configuration.
+3. Install service with provided JSON configuration.
-	> `forever start -a app.js`
+	> `sudo forever-service install ring-to-android-tv`
-4. *Note: you can check that the script is running by entering: `forever list`
+4. *Note: you can check that the script is running by entering: `sudo service ring-to-android-tv status`
-5. Open your crontab to add an entry to start script on reboot.
-	> `crontab -e`
-6. Paste the following line at the end of your crontab: *(assuming you installed the app in your home directory)*
-	> `@reboot forever start -a ~/ring-to-android-tv/app.js`

-	> *Press **CTRL-X**, then **Y**, then **ENTER**, to save and exit.*
+## Updating the Script

+To update the script, simply `cd` to the app directory and run `git pull`.
+> `cd ring-to-android-tv/ && git pull`

 ## Configuration